EVerest/EVerest/docs/general/01_framework/index.rst

 Operating System
 ================
-EVerest has been tested with Ubuntu, OpenSUSE and Fedora 36.
+EVerest has been tested with Debian 12 and Fedora 38, 39 and 40.
 In general, it can be expected to run on most Linux-based systems.

 Libraries And Tools
 ===================